EraCoSysMed-INSPIRATION/INSPIRATION_DDGI_obsdata_db/docs/validation/_profile.md

 profile
 ```

 JSON Object for a single profile.
 A profile is defined as a series of measurements for a single analyte for a given study population.
 Measurements of multiple analytes require separate profiles.
-The structureof a profile is defined below.
+The structure of a profile is defined below.

 | Abstract            | Extensible | Status         | Identifiable | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                                     |
 | :------------------ | :--------- | :------------- | :----------- | :---------------- | :-------------------- | :------------------ | :----------------------------------------------------------------------------- |